How to Master Your Cash Flow in 2025

 Layer #1: Your checking account, the place through which all your money flows

-I would recommend having cash on hand in this account to cover two months of expenses at any given time, that way you’re sincerely unworried about whether or not your Chase Sapphire autopay will overdraft it.
+I would recommend having cash on hand in this account to cover at least two or three months of expenses at any given time as buffer, that way you’re sincerely unworried about whether or not your Chase Sapphire autopay will overdraft it.

 Layer #2 Outgoing: Your credit cards, which you use to pay for all your daily expenses

-This means that all your spending (except for your rent, car payment, or other loan payments that have to come directly from checking) will be consolidated in “one” place – your credit cards.
+This means that all your spending (except for your rent, car payment, or other utility and loan payments that have to come directly from checking) will be consolidated in “one” place, your credit cards.
 This will naturally begin to extend the time between the moment your paycheck hits your account and the moment you actually pay for your purchases, because your credit card statement for a particular month will close, and then the bill will come due a few weeks later.

 Layer #2 Saving & Investing: Your investment accounts, where you’ll shovel as much as humanly possible

-Fast-forward to now, where I’ve managed to trim my spending to about $2,600 per month, and my income varies anywhere from $5,000 to $10,000 per month, depending on the amount of extra work I pick up.
+After buckling down, I managed to trim my spending to about $2,600 per month, and boosted my income with other work such that it varied anywhere from $5,000 to $10,000 per month, depending on the amount of hours I picked up working part-time as a fitness instructor or freelancing.
 All that extra money has to go somewhere, right?
 And ideally, we want it to go somewhere that’s going to generate more money on its own.

-Investing isn’t saving – investing is spending money on assets.
+Investing isn’t saving, it’s spending money on assets.
 You’re buying assets that will appreciate in value on your behalf without you having to do ANYTHING.

 The saving and investing layer of the equation, in more detail

-When your financial life becomes a well-oiled machine (or a well-charged Tesla, since we’ve already made one Elon reference in this post), you’ll find that you no longer have any use for the savings account.
+When your financial life becomes a well-oiled machine, you’ll find that you no longer have any use for the regular ole’ savings account.

 Think about it: What’s the point?
 It’s practically a checking account with half an inch more friction to access, but it takes all of 30 seconds to transfer money between them.
 Without a meaningful interest rate, the typical savings account is totally useless.